NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 How to install iTerm2 and oh-my-zsh and why you might bother.

 ## What is iTerm2
-Terminal in OSX is nice and simple but low on features. iTerm2 is a replacemnt for the Terminal built into a MAC, and offers many additional features, some of which listed below:
+Terminal in OSX is nice and simple but low on features. iTerm2 is a replacement for the Terminal built into a MAC, and offers many additional features, some of which listed below:

 * Lots of keyboard shortcuts, so less time spent touching the mouse.
 * Advanced split screens (horizontal/vertical)
-* Mouseless copy
+* Mouse-less copy
 * Advanced command history
 * Open iTerm2 from Finder
 * Autocomplete list based on your input
 * Instant Replay can take you back in time!
 But probably not to October 21st 1985.

-> I'll go into more detail on some of the best features later in the artice.
+> I'll go into more detail on some of the best features later in the article.

 ## What is Oh-My-ZSH
 Zsh is a UNIX command interpreter (aka a shell, similar to bash).
 Oh My Zsh is an open source framework for managing Zsh configuration.
 It also offers many additional features, some of which listed below:

-* 250+ plugins that make using your favorite tools such as Ansible, GitHub, Python, Pyenv, easier and faster to use.
+* 250+ plugins that make using your favourite tools such as Ansible, GitHub, Python, Pyenv, easier and faster to use.
 * 140+ cool themes to make your terminal, such as iTerm2, look amazing.
 * You can even start your favourite track in Spotify from the command line.
 Why?
 I dont know, but it was the first thing I did :smile: